Working in a small biotechnology company, Leah enjoys gardening and raising chickens in Western New York.

-Queen Anne's lace (Daucus carota)—also called wild carrot, bird's nest, and bishop's lace—is an herbaceous weed native to Europe and parts of Asia but can also be found in North America and Australia.
-Classified as a biennial plant, it flowers in its second year of growth—usually from spring to early fall.
+Queen Anne's lace (Daucus carota) is an herbaceous weed native to Europe and parts of Asia but can also be found in North America and Australia.
+Classified as a biennial plant (and also known as wild carrot, bird's nest, and bishop's lace), it flowers in its second year of growth, usually from spring to early fall.

 It is most identifiable by its white, lacy flowers and isn't considered poisonous to humans.
-However, it is often mistaken for poisonous plants that share a similar appearance, like poison hemlock (Conium maculatum) and giant hogweed (Heracleum mantegazzianum), so it is important to know how to properly identify Queen Anne's lace.
+However, poisonous plants such as poison hemlock (Conium maculatum) and giant hogweed (Heracleum mantegazzianum) share a similar appearance, so it is important to know how to properly identify Queen Anne's lace.

 Queen Anne's Lace vs. Hemlock vs. Giant Hogweed

 Dense, flat-topped umbel (~5 in. diameter), usually with a purple flower in the center